argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-This will create a new file called `lancedb.tar.gz` (it can be seen at [`plaguss/argilla_sdk_docs_queries`](https://huggingface.co/datasets/plaguss/argilla_sdk_docs_queries/tree/main) files), with the vector database.
-And we can we can just download in the same way (again, the functions can be seen in the notebook):
+The final step in our database storage journey is just a command away!
+By running the function, we'll create a brand new file called `lancedb.tar.gz`, which will neatly package our vector database.
+You can take a sneak peek at the resulting file in the [`plaguss/argilla_sdk_docs_queries`](https://huggingface.co/datasets/plaguss/argilla_sdk_docs_queries/tree/main) repository on the Hugging Face Hub, where it's stored alongside other essential files.

 ```python
 db_path = download_database(repo_id)
 ```

-Now we would have the database downloaded (by default, the file will be placed at `Path.home() / ".cache/argilla_sdk_docs_db"`, but this can be easily changed), and the path pointing to it.
+The moment of truth has arrived!
+With our database successfully downloaded, we can now verify that everything is in order.
+By default, the file will be stored at `Path.home() / ".cache/argilla_sdk_docs_db"`, but can be easily customized.
 We can connect again to it and check everything works as expected:

 ```python
 db = lancedb.connect(str(db_path))